 For a complete list, explore my guide on selecting the best sensors for interactive art.

-Setting Up Your Arduino Workspace for Creative Projects
+Setting Up an Efficient Arduino Workspace for Creative Projects

 An organized workspace fosters creativity.
 Here’s how to set up efficiently: